-18. RELATED PARTY TRANSACTIONS
+17. RELATED PARTY TRANSACTIONS

 The Company defines related parties as directors, executive officers, nominees for director, stockholders that have significant influence over the Company, or are a greater than 10% beneficial owner of the Company's capital and their affiliates or immediate family members.
+Transchip, an equity method investee of the Company, is also deemed as a related party.

 In November 2020, the Company entered into a lease agreement with Isabelle Geday, a member of the Board of Directors.
-The lease payments were \$0.2 million for both the years ended December 31, 2023 and 2022, respectively.
+The lease payments were \$0.2 million for both the years ended December 31, 2024, and 2023, respectively.
 In addition, the Company signed a consulting agreement with Ms. Geday on December 1, 2021, which was subsequently assigned to Magillem Design Services S.A., effective January 10, 2022.
-Prior to signing the consulting agreement, Ms. Geday was paid as an executive employee of the Company from December 1, 2020 through November 30, 2021.
-As a consultant, Ms. Geday will provide services for an initial three-year term and is eligible to receive \$26,445 per month for the first 12 months of the consulting term and \$19,445 per month for the remaining 24 months of the consulting term.
-For the years ended December 31, 2023 and 2022, the Company paid Ms. Geday \$0.2 million and \$0.3 million for consulting services, respectively.
-Lastly, the 455,000 stock options and 62,200 RSUs granted in connection with Ms. Geday's prior employment continue to vest.
+The consulting agreement term concluded in November 2024.
+Prior to signing the consulting agreement, Ms. Geday was paid as an executive employee of the Company from December 1, 2020, through November 30, 2021.
+As a consultant, Ms. Geday provided services for an initial three-year term and was eligible to receive \$26,445 per month for the first 12 months of the consulting term and \$19,445 per month for the remaining 24 months of the consulting term.
+For the years ended December 31, 2024, and 2023, the Company paid Ms. Geday \$0.2 million and \$0.3 million for consulting services, respectively.
+Lastly, in connection with Ms. Geday's prior employment, the Company granted 62,200 RSUs that continue to vest and 455,000 stock options that fully vested as of December 31, 2024.
+The Company recognized stock-based compensation expense of \$0.1 million for both the years ended December 31, 2024, and 2023, respectively, for the stock options and RSUs granted in connection with Ms. Geday's prior employment.